branBeckett/data-science-projects/README.md

 [**Building a Database for Crime Reports**](https://github.com/branBeckett/data-science-portfolio/blob/master/crime-reports/crime-reports.ipynb)

+Currently in progress.
 Set up a database from scratch using Boston crime data.

 `Python`